syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.shape.relationship`String`
 {:#members:connectors-shape.relationship}

-Sets the UML Class Relationship of the connector.
-Applicable, if the shape of the connector is a umlclassifier
+Defines the role of the connector in a UML Class Diagram.
+Applicable, if the type of the connector is "classifier".

 <table class="props">
     <thead>